MIRAvzw/qt-brisa/doc/docSource/code_examples.rst

 Code Examples
 **************

-Here we're going to show some examples that will help you understand better how to make applications using qt-BRisa.
+Here we're going to show some examples that will help you understand better how to make applications using Qt BRisa.

 -------------------------------
 Creating a Binary Light Device